These pages use jQueryMobile, but the widget itself is plain jQuery/UI. Please note,

 </body>

-Second, you must include in your document ready
+Second, you must include in your document ready callback something

 like this to initialize the widget and attach a change listener: